rgilks/connect-four/docs/AI-MATRIX-RESULTS.md

 ## Recommendations

-- **EMM-Depth1 is now the production setting** (76.0% avg win rate, 0.0ms/move)
+- **EMM-Depth5 is now the production setting** (83.1% avg win rate, 95.2ms/move)
-- EMM-Depth1 provides excellent performance with instant response time
+- EMM-Depth5 provides maximum strength with reasonable response time
-- Use EMM-Depth5 for maximum strength when speed is not critical
+- Use EMM-Depth1 for instant speed when performance is critical
 - Use Random AI for baseline testing
 - Use Heuristic AI for educational purposes